ibm-messaging/mq-dev-patterns/SpringBoot-MVC/README.md

 Boot components, including the MQ and Tomcat Boot Starters.

 The configuration is in _src/main/resources/application.properties_.
 There are options for connecting as a client to a queue manager, and to set which port the Tomcat server listens on.
+The port can also be overridden by setting the `SERVER_PORT` environment variable.

 You may need to adjust values in that file for your environment.